banituze/taskflow/README.md

 - Vendor-specific hosting requirements limiting deployment options
 - Difficult to self-host or customize

-### The Solution: TaskFlow Pro
+### The Solution : TaskFlow Pro

-TaskFlow Pro is designed to eliminate these problems through a radically simplified approach:
+TaskFlow Pro is designed to eliminate these problems through a radically simplified approach :

 **Simplicity & Focus**
 - Clean, distraction-free interface with only essential features